Nissan's Ghosn claims innocence in first appearance since November arrest | MarketScreener

-"I have been wrongly accused and unfairly detained based on meritless and unsubstantiated accusations," he told the Tokyo District Court, according to a prepared statement which was obtained by Reuters.
+"I have been wrongly accused and unfairly detained based on meritless and unsubstantiated accusations," Ghosn told the Tokyo District Court.
+He spoke clearly, though he looked thinner with sunken cheeks and his dark hair showing grey roots.

-"Contrary to the accusations made by the prosecutors, I never received any compensation from Nissan that was not disclosed, nor did I ever enter into any binding contract with Nissan to be paid a fixed amount that was not disclosed."
+"Contrary to the accusations made by the prosecutors, I never received any compensation from Nissan that was not disclosed, nor did I ever enter into any binding contract with Nissan to be paid a fixed amount that was not disclosed," Ghosn said.

-Ghosn, credited with rescuing Nissan from near-bankruptcy two decades ago, appeared thinner than before his arrest as he entered a court in handcuffs and a rope around his waist.
-He wore a suit without a tie, and his dark hair showed grey roots.
+Journalists and television crews thronged outside the court as Ghosn - credited with rescuing Nissan from near-bankruptcy two decades ago - entered in handcuffs and a rope around his waist, led in by two guards.

-A crowd of journalists and television crew gathered outside the court house while earlier, 1,122 people lined up for 14 court seats assigned by lottery, highlighting the level of public interest in the case of the once-feted executive.
+The hearing received top billing on TV news updates throughout the day and some 1,122 people had lined up for 14 court seats assigned by lottery, highlighting the interest in the case of the once-feted executive.

-The hearing, requested by his lawyers, was held to explain the reasons for his prolonged detention since his Nov.
-19 arrest.
-Presiding Judge Yuichi Tada read out the charges and said Ghosn was being detained due to flight risk and the possibility that he may conceal evidence.
+The court hearing, requested by Ghosn's lawyers, was held to explain the reasons for his prolonged detention since his Nov.
+19 arrest rather than to argue merits of the case.
+Presiding Judge Yuichi Tada said the detention was due to flight risk and possibility he could conceal evidence.

-Ghosn's Japanese lawyers are also expected to speak in his defence at a news conference scheduled later in the day.
-The legal team is headed by former prosecutor Motonari Otsuru.
+Ghosn used the opportunity to deny accusations against him, a move that defense lawyer Masashi Akita said could prove risky if prosecutors use it to build their case.

+"From my point of view as a defense lawyer, there is some risk in disclosing his opinion in open court," he said.

 INVESTMENT LOSSES AND SAUDI PAYMENTS

-Ghosn has been formally charged with under-reporting his income.
-The 64-year-old executive has also been arrested, but not yet indicted, on allegations of aggravated breach of trust in shifting personal investment losses worth 1.85 billion yen ($17 million) to the carmaker.
+The 64-year-old executive has been formally charged with under-reporting his income.
+He has also been arrested, but not yet indicted, on allegations of aggravated breach of trust in shifting personal investment losses worth 1.85 billion yen ($17 million) to the carmaker.

+"I believe strongly that in all of my efforts on behalf of the company, I have acted honorably, legally, and with the knowledge and approval of the appropriate executives inside the company," Ghosn said.

 Regarding allegations that he transferred losses to Nissan, Ghosn said he had asked the company to temporarily take on collateral for his foreign exchange contracts.
 He said he did this to avoid the only other choice he had, which was to resign and use his retirement allowance for collateral.

-"But my moral commitment to Nissan would not allow me to step down during that crucial time," he said.
+"My moral commitment to Nissan would not allow me to step down during that crucial time," said Ghosn.
 "A captain doesn't jump ship in the middle of a storm."

-Ghosn also said the contracts were transferred back to him, and that Nissan had not incurred any loss.
+Ghosn said the contracts were transferred back to him and that Nissan did not incur any loss.

 Ghosn is also accused of making $14.7 million in payments to Saudi businessman Khaled Al-Juffali using Nissan funds in exchange for arranging a letter of credit to help with his investment losses.

-Ghosn said in his prepared remarks that Juffali's company was compensated for "critical services that substantially benefited Nissan", including soliciting financing and solving problems involving a local distributor.
+Ghosn said that Juffali's company was compensated for "critical services that substantially benefited Nissan", including soliciting financing and resolving a business dispute.

 The Khaled Juffali Company also issued a statement on Tuesday saying it had received the payments for legitimate business purposes.